-Special Boat Service (SBS) is one of those units that you are probably heard about but still doesn’t know much.
-In the world of special operations forces, they are considered as one of the most lethal and most capable.
+Special Boat Service (SBS) is one of those units that you are probably heard about but still don’t know much about.
+In the world of special operations forces, they are considered one of the most lethal and most capable.
 They stand side by side with Special Air Service and other world’s Tier 1 units such as American SEAL Team 6 or 1st SFOD-D.

 The veil of secrecy

 Throughout history, they were relatively unknown to the public.
 They were formed in 1940 as the Army Special Boat Section.
-Years following the Second World War, they have operated under 22nd SAS as their amphibious troop also referred to as Boat Troop.
-Until the Royal Navy formed its own special forces and merged the Army Special Boat Section.
+Years following the Second World War, they operated under 22nd SAS as their amphibious troop, also referred to as Boat Troop.
+Until the Royal Navy formed its special forces and merged with the Army Special Boat Section.

-During the time, the unit had several name changes – Special Boat Company was adopted in 1951 and re-designated as the Special Boat Squadron in 1974—until on 28 July 1987 when the unit was renamed as the Special Boat Service after assuming responsibility for maritime counter-terrorism.
+During the time, the unit had several name changes – Special Boat Company was adopted in 1951 and re-designated as the Special Boat Squadron in 1974—until 28 July 1987, when the unit was renamed the Special Boat Service after assuming responsibility for maritime counter-terrorism.

-According to military sources in 2020, the SBS numbers are up to 300 operators.
+According to military sources, in 2020, the SBS numbers will be up to 300 operators.
 They are on standby at all times.
 In 1987, the unit was reformed along SAS lines, with 16-man troops instead of the traditional sections.
 The qualified SBS operators are known as Swimmer Canoeists.
 They are experts in swimming, diving, parachuting, navigation, demolition and reconnaissance.

 There are four active squadrons and a reserve unit:

 - X Squadron